gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-09/index.md

-- This release adds a wrapper module for the [`cloudwatch-logs-metric-filters' module](https://github.com/gruntwork-io/module-aws-monitoring/blob/master/modules/logs/cloudwatch-logs-metric-filters/README.md).
+- This release adds a wrapper module for the [`cloudwatch-logs-metric-filters&apos; module](https://github.com/gruntwork-io/module-aws-monitoring/blob/master/modules/logs/cloudwatch-logs-metric-filters/README.md).
 The wrapper creates metric filters as required by the CIS Foundations Benchmark.